 How to Make Window Buttons Look Proper for Dark-Themed Mac Apps

 Yay!
 Problem solved.
+We do not need to use customized trafic light buttons anymore.
 Split View, see you in Inboard 1.0.7.